13 Career Change CV Examples [& Templates]

 A man is sitting at a desk with a laptop in front of him, looking confused and uncertain about what to type.
 There are several big question marks floating around him, indicating his uncertainty.
 The scene may be related to the topic of job searching, specifically in the restaurant industry.

-Changing your career can open doors to better opportunities, set you on a path of learning something new, and even earn you more money.
-However, switching careers isn’t going to be that easy, especially if you’re moving into a different field.
+Changing your career can open doors to better opportunities, set you on a path of learning something new, and even help you earn more money.
+However, switching careers isn’t going to be that straightforward, especially if you’re moving to a different field.
 You’ll need to do your research to identify the opportunities and update your CV to convince a potential employer that you’re worth hiring.

-Writing a career change CV involves much more than listing previous jobs that you feel are closely related to the new sector you’re targeting.
-First, you’ll need to demonstrate transferable skills, which you would bring to the new line of work.
-Additionally, previous experiences and how well you describe your achievements from them are important.
-Finally, you should detail your career transition.
+Creating a CV for a career change involves more than just listing past roles that you believe are relevant to the new sector you’re aiming for.
+Firstly, you need to showcase transferable skills that you would bring to the new field.
+Additionally, your previous experiences and how effectively you articulate your accomplishments from them are important.
+Lastly, you should explain your career transition in detail.

-To master all these things, use our resume examples and follow the step-by-step guide to writing a successful CV for changing careers.
+To master all these things, use our CV examples and follow the step-by-step guide to writing a successful CV for changing careers.

 Key